 The copper-IUD or copper loop has also been studied with regards to sexual function.
 It was found that the only domain of sexual function that was significantly affected was the domain of sexual pain.

-It is thought that the presence of a copper-IUD causing sexual pain may lead to a decrease in arousal, lubrication and orgasm; which may then lead to further sexual pain, leading to a vicious cycle of sexual pain and impairment in sexual function.
+It is thought that the presence of a copper-IUD causing sexual pain may lead to a decrease in arousal, lubrication and orgasm.
+This may then lead to further sexual pain, leading to a vicious cycle of sexual pain and impairment in sexual function.
+But of course, this doesn’t happen to everyone!

 As for the Mirena-IUS, a small study done in Poland found that the did not influence sexual functioning in the majority of women.

-This is the only way to determine whether it is the contraceptive method in question causing the problem.
+Unfortunately this may be a long process, but it is the only way to determine whether it is the contraceptive method in question causing the problem and not something else.

 What we can do at this stage is single out and recommend the few types of OCP that have been shown to have fewer sexual side effects compared to others.